9 Reasons Why You Should Make Vinaigrette

 • 1 or 2 grinds of freshly ground black pepper

-making vinaigrette in a bowl
+making vinaigrette in stainless bowl

-Drizzle into the bowl 3 tablespoons of extra virgin olive oil (or other oil of choice) and vigorously whisk to combine; taste the vinaigrette and season with more salt if necessary.
+Step 4 – Drizzle into the bowl 3 tablespoons of extra virgin olive oil (or other oil of choice) and vigorously whisk to combine; taste the vinaigrette and season with more salt if necessary.
 It’s helpful to place a dish towel under the bowl to keep it still while you whisk.

 NOTE: Vinaigrettes are made using a 1:3 ratio – 1 tablespoon acid to 3 tablespoons oil.